ksu-hmi/Breathe-Easy/projectroadmap.md

 -[X] Application testing via Visual Studio Code and attempt to run -[X] Identify bugs causing the code to crash and resolve them.
 -[ ] Add to powerpoint
--[ ] Make application able to upload to Android
--[ ] Make applicaiton able to upload to iOs
--[ ] Code to Create a text file per user(parent)/profile(child) entered to track symptom/note inputs
+-[ ] Work out MySQL requirements for DB development and code to connect to functions -[-] No longer priority task - Make application able to upload to Android -[-] No longer priority task - Make applicaiton able to upload to iOs -[ ] Code to Create a text file per user(parent)/profile(child) entered to track symptom/note inputs

 Joli\